 - Psychological assessment

-Ohio State Behavioral Health is now accepting referrals to its Adolescent Intensive Outpatient Program (IOP).
+Ohio State Behavioral Health is now accepting referrals to its Teen Intensive Outpatient Program.
 This program is for youth, ages 13-18, who are having difficulty managing the symptoms of their mental illness at home, school or in their community.
-IOP is designed to treat patients more aggressively in an outpatient group therapy setting as a step down from inpatient care or a step up from weekly outpatient sessions that are not effectively addressing symptoms.
+It is designed to treat patients more aggressively in an outpatient group therapy setting as a step down from inpatient care or a step up from weekly outpatient sessions that are not effectively addressing symptoms.
 Afternoon and evening sessions are available.